dnmfarrell/Perl6-One-Liners/README.md

     perl6 -ne '.words[0].say' example.txt

+WWW
+---

+Launch a simple web server

+    perl6 -M HTTP::Server::Simple -e 'HTTP::Server::Simple.new.run'

 CONVERTING FOR WINDOWS
 ----------------------

-Running these one liners on Windows is a piece of cake once you know the rules of the road.
+Running one liners on Windows is a piece of cake once you know the rules of the road.
+They work on cmd.exe and PowerShell.
 The cardinal rule is: replace the outer single-quotes with double quotes and use the interpolated quoting operator `qq//` for quoting strings inside a one liner.
 For non-interpolated quoting, you can use single-quotes.
+Let's look at some examples.

+Here's a simple one liner to print the time:

+    perl6 -e 'say DateTime.now'

+To run on Windows, we just replace the single quotes with double quotes:

+    perl6 -e "say DateTime.now"

-Thus this one liner to prepend a blank line to every line in `example.txt`:
+This one liner appends a newline to every line in a file, using an interpolated string:

-    perl6 -pe 'say ""' example.txt
+    perl6 -pe '$_ ~= "\n"' example.txt

-Becomes:
+On Windows this should be written as:

-    perl6 -pe "say ''" example.txt
+    perl6 -pe "$_ ~= qq/\n/" example.txt

-And this one with an interpolated string:
+In this case we want to interpolate `\n` as a newline and not literally add a backslash and an "n" to the line, so we have to use `qq`.
+But you can usually use single-quotes within a one liner so:

-    perl6 -ne 'say "{++$} $_" if /\S/' example.txt
+    perl6 -e 'say "Hello, World!"'

-Becomes:
+Can be written as:

-    perl6 -ne "say qq/{++$} $_/ if /\S/" example.txt
+    perl6 -e "say 'hello, World!'"

+Simple output redirection works like it does on Unix-based systems.
+This one liner prints an ASCII character index table to a file using `>`:

+    perl6 -e "say .chr ~ ' ' ~ $_ for 0..255" > ascii_codes.txt

+When using `>` if the file doesn't exist, it will be created.
+If the file does exist, it will be overwritten.
+If you'd rather append to a file, use `>>`.

 FURTHER READING